HumanSignal/label-studio/docs/source/guide/predictions.md

 </View>
 ```

 After you set up an example project, import this task into Label Studio.

+{% details <b>Click to expand the example image JSON</b> %}

-Save it as a file first, for example, `example_prediction_task.json`.
+Save this example JSON as a file to import it into Label Studio, for example, `example_prediction_task.json`.

 ```json
 [{